18F/tock/api-docs/hours-by-quarter.md

-**Timecards by Quarter**
+**Hours by Quarter**
 ----
-To fetch a summary of all submitted timecards, by year and quarter.
+To fetch an hourly summary of all submitted timecards, by year and quarter.

 * **URL**